nezaboodka/reactronic/README.md

   SeparateTransaction = 2,
 }

-enum AsyncCalls {
+enum Reentrance {
-  Prevent = 1, // only one can run at a time (default) Restart = 0, // wait for existing and then rerun current one Relay = -1, // cancel existing in favor of newer one Allow = -2,
+  Prevented = 1, // only one can run at a time (default) RestartLatter = 0, // restart latter after existing one CancelExisting = -1, // cancel existing in favor of latter one Unlimited = -2, // no limitations
 }

 @stateful